mellowmorgan/html-help/README.md

 ## Description

-Click on the webpage and the respective element will be described.
+Click on the webpage and the respective element will be shown.

 ## Setup/Installation Requirements
 * Clone this repository to your desktop